Entanglement Entropy and Quantum Phase Transition in the $O(N)$ $\sigma$-model: Numerical Results of Entanglement Entropy

 \section{Numerical Results of Entanglement Entropy}

-In this section, we present how the entanglement entropy varies with mass and how it behaves upon quantum phase transition in the $O(N)$ $\sigma$-model, up to $O(\lambda)$, in $3+1$ and $2+1$ dimensions..
+In this section, we present how the entanglement entropy varies with mass and how it behaves upon quantum phase transition in the $O(N)$ $\sigma$-model, up to $O(\lambda)$.
 This result is obtained by the numerical computation.

-In 3+1 dimensions, the numerical value of the entanglement entropy normalized by $A_{\perp} \Lambda^2 N$ against $\mu^2/\Lambda^2$ in both phases are plotted in Fig. \ref{fig:N4d}.
-The $\mu^2 >0$ and $\mu^2<0$ regions are the $O(N)$ symmetric phase and the broken phase, respectively.
-This plot is shown in terms of renormalized $\mu^2$, with $\tilde{\lambda}$ set to $10^{-6}$.
+The numerical value of the entanglement entropy normalized by $A_{\perp}\Lambda^{2}N$ against $\mu^{2}/\Lambda^{2}$ in both phases are plotted in Fig. \ref{fig:N4d}.
+The $\mu^{2}>0$ and $\mu^{2}<0$ regions are the $O(N)$ symmetric phase and the broken phase, respectively.
+This plot is shown in terms of renormalized $\mu^{2}$, with $\tilde{\lambda}$ set to $10^{-6}$.
 In the $O(N)$ symmetric phase, the leading and subleading parts of $S_{\mathrm{ent.}}$ solely arise from the free fields, and is $\lambda$-independent.
 On the other hand, in the symmetry broken phase, $S_{\mathrm{ent}}^{\mathrm{SSB}}$ contains the free field contribution and the $\lambda$-dependent remnant from counter terms cancellation of two-loop corrections due to the cubic interactions.
 The latter is shown in Fig. \ref{fig:correctionN4d}.

-At the quantum critical point at $\mu^2=0$, one expects that the system acquires scaling symmetry, which gives rise to universal properties, including the scaling law of the order parameters.
-For the entanglement entropy up to the highest subleading term, we found a novel scaling behavior near the transition point: \be S_{\mathrm{ent}} \sim \left\{
+At the quantum critical point at $\mu^{2}=0$, one expects that the system acquires scaling symmetry, which gives rise to universal properties, including the scaling law of the order parameters.
+For the entanglement entropy up to the highest subleading term, we found a novel scaling behavior near the transition point:

-\right. \ee where $\alpha$ is a $\tilde{\lambda}$-dependent constant, $\alpha = \frac{\frac{3}{2}N+3}{(4\pi N \Lambda)^{2} \ln 4} \tilde{\lambda}$.
-Note that $m_{\sigma}^2 = -2\mu^2$ for $\mu^2<0$.
-One immediately finds that the ``critical exponents'' are not constants as the conventional quantum critical phenomena suggests; instead they are related to the mass squared scale itself, and tends to 0 at $\mu^2 \to 0$.
+where $\alpha$ is a $\tilde{\lambda}$-dependent constant, $\alpha=\frac{\frac{3}{2}N+3}{(4\pi N\Lambda)^{2}\ln4}\tilde{\lambda}$.
+Note that $m_{\sigma}^{2}=-2\mu^{2}$ for $\mu^{2}<0$.
+One immediately finds that the ``critical exponents'' are not constants as the conventional quantum critical phenomena suggests; instead they are related to the mass squared scale itself, and tends to 0 at $\mu^{2}\to0$.

-Moreover, one can find in Fig. \ref{fig:N4d} that the entanglement entropy reduces as $\mu^2$ is tuned up.
-This is because when the system departs from quantum critical point as $\mu^2$ increases from 0, the correlation length $\xi \sim \mu^{-1}$ decreases, and hence the level of entanglement reduces.
-The entanglement entropy has a finite local maximum with a cusp at the phase transition point $\mu=0$.
+Moreover, one can find in Fig. \ref{fig:N4d} that the entanglement entropy reduces as $\mu^{2}$ is tuned up.
+This is because when the system departs from quantum critical point as $\mu^{2}$ increases from 0, the correlation length $\xi\sim\mu^{-1}$ decreases, and hence the level of entanglement reduces.
+The entanglement entropy has a finite local maximum with a cusp at the phase transition point $\mu^{2}=0$.
+This result is in agreement qualitatively with \cite{Osborne2002} for the Ising Model.